 For more information on the ALP Essay Exam, visit the International Students information page.

 If English is not the student’s first language, he or she will be required to take the ALP Essay Exam upon matriculation at Columbia, regardless of TOEFL or IELTS results submitted during the application process.
 This exam is used for placement.

 For more information, visit the ALP Essay Exam page.

 Students at GS finance their education through grants, scholarships, federal aid, loans, work, and Columbia's tuition payment plan.
 For more details about financial aid, visit the Financial Aid section of the website.

-The average entering student tuition scholarship is approximately $6,200.
-Scholarship amounts usually increase over time, based on merit.
-GS does not offer any full scholarships.
-Most students use a combination of scholarships, grants, and federal and state loans to attend.
-For more details about scholarships, visit the Financial Aid section of the website.
+The average entering student tuition scholarship is approximately $8,000-10,000.
+Scholarship amounts typically increase overtime, based on merit.
+Most students use a combination of scholarships, grants, and federal and state loans to finance their education.
+For more details about scholarships, visit the Financial Aid page.

-Visit the Transfer Students section of the website for information and FAQs for transfer students.
+Visit the Transfer Students page for information about transferring.